sul-dlss-labs/id-proxy-api/README.md

       $ export PATH=~/go/bin:$PATH
       $ cd ~/go
       ```
       Your Go code repositories will reside within `~/go/src/...` in the `$GOPATH`.
-Name these paths to avoid library clash, for example MyApp Go code could be in `~/go/src/github.com/sul-dlss-labs/identifier-service`.
+Name these paths to avoid library clash, for example identifier-service Go code could be in `~/go/src/github.com/sul-dlss-labs/identifier-service`.
 This should be where your Github repository resides too.
-3. In order to download the project code to `~/go/src/github.com/sul-dlss-labs/my_app`, from any directory in your ``$GOPATH`, run:
+3. In order to download the project code to `~/go/src/github.com/sul-dlss-labs/identifier-service`, from any directory in your ``$GOPATH`, run:
     ```bash
     $ go get github.com/sul-dlss-labs/identifier-service
     ```